Kempton Park, Surrey: History of the wider manor

 Kempton Park appears on the Middlesex Domesday Map as Chenetone a later variant of which was Chennestone, with a variation also seen of Kenyngton however many apparent references to Royal Jousts in the 14th and 15th centuries seem rather to relate to Kennington that was then in Surrey.
-Its overlord and tenant-in-chief was Robert, Count of Mortain, half-brother of William the Conqueror.
-In 1086 the Domesday assets of the manor were: 5 hides; 4 ploughs, meadow for 5 ploughs, cattle pasture, 8 arpents (approximately acres) of newly planted vineyard; its parish and church was at all times Sunbury.
+Its overlord and tenant-in-chief was Count Robert of Mortain, half-brother of William the Conqueror.
+In 1086 the Domesday assets of the manor were: five hides; four ploughs, meadow for five ploughs, cattle pasture, eight arpents (approximately acres) of newly planted vineyard; its parish and church was at all times Sunbury.

 At this time the manor contained the eastern part of the parish of Sunbury, adjoining Sunbury manor at a line running approximately along the course of the c.
 1920-formalised road the Avenue.
 This area forms most of the ward of Sunbury East.
 Common land for all of the riverside villagers to make use of was to the north for all three parishes from Hampton to Shepperton.
 This area forms the wards of Sunbury Common and Ashford Common.

 Robert's son William inherited most of his land and was attainted of treason and all his lands were forfeited to the Crown.
 In 1206 the manor was in the hands of, in fee, of William Rivers, Earl of Devon.
 In 1228 Hubert de Burgh surrendered his rights in Kempton to the king: these rights possibly arose from a projected marriage between Hubert and Joan of Devon but the marriage did not take place.
 Administration of Feltham manor became merged with Kempton during this period, or possibly even earlier.
 A variant name of Kenton, now used in Kenton Avenue appears in John Speed's Middlesex map of 1611.
 Kempton does not appear at all in a place finder map of 1819 of the environs of London.
 In 1222 The Dean and Chapter of St. Paul's appropriated Sunbury's church, ordaining a perpetual and well-endowed vicarage; they sold the rectory estate after the building of a new church in 1799 to the owner of Kempton manor, for poor provision 10 acres of glebe existed in 1957.